Master of Clinical Science Mid-Year Entry

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.

-Clinical Nurse Consultant, Clinical Nurse Specialist, Clinical Scientist, Research Assistant, Research Manager, Researcher, Clinical Studies Coordinator
+Clinical Nurse Consultant, Clinical Nurse Specialist, Clinical Scientist, Research Manager, Clinical Studies Coordinator

 A Master of Clinical Science provides an introduction to clinically based research for candidates presenting with clinical qualifications and work experience.
 The objectives of the program are to:

-Domestic students can choose to undertake the degree by either 100% research or, by mixed research and coursework; international students will normally proceed to the degree by mixed research and coursework.
+Students can choose to undertake the degree by either 100% research or, by mixed research and coursework.

 As you progress through the degree, you will complete a number of key milestones which will assist both yourself and the University to assess your progress and ensure that you are on track to complete in a timely manner.